warmana/cloudant-docs-fork/source/includes/api/_authentication.md

 Basic authentication is similar to showing an ID at a door for checking every time you want to enter.
 Cookie authentication is similar to having a key to the door so that you can let yourself in whenever you want.
 The key is a cookie named `AuthSession`.

-<aside class="notice">When creating or using performance critical Cloudant applications,
+<aside class="notice" role="complementary" aria-label="cookiesaregood">When creating or using performance critical Cloudant applications,
 Cookie authentication has benefits compared with Basic authentication.
 Therefore,
 you should prefer Cookie authentication where possible.</aside>